toji/webgpu-gltf-case-study/index.md

 ### More work at load == faster drawing

-You may be picking up on a pattern at this point that the setup code is getting more complex, but in return our drawing code can do less work.
+With the above changes we're starting to touch on a pattern of the setup code getting more complex in exchange for allowing the drawing code to do less work.
 In this case that comes from looping over fewer vertex buffers, because we're doing the necessary grouping at setup time.
 This a good pattern, and it reflects the ethos of the WebGPU API as well: Do as much work as possible up front to make the most critical loop, drawing, faster.
 It's what the majority of this document is focused on.

 So now we've reduced the amount of times we need to call `setVertexBuffer()` to a minimum, which is great!
 But ultimately that's a pretty minor performance concern compared to the elephant in the room...

+## Part 3: Pipeline Caching

-### There's too many pipelines!
+**There's too many pipelines!**

 It's likely that even with a cursory look at the code above you can start to guess at one of the biggest efficiency issues it faces: _It creates a new pipeline for every single primitive_.
-That means that if your scene is comprised of 500 glTF `primitives`, even if they all share the same vertex layout, you will still end up with 500 `GPURenderPipelines` to switch between.
+That means that if your scene is comprised of 500 glTF `primitives` you will end up with 500 `GPURenderPipelines` to switch between, even if they're all identical.

-In WebGPU, one of the most important things you can do to improve the efficiency of your rendering is to minimize the number of `GPURenderPipeline` objects you need to switch between.
+One of the most important things you can do to improve the efficiency of your WebGPU rendering is to minimize the number of `GPURenderPipeline` objects you need to switch between.
 Calls to `setPipeline()` should be treated as expensive, because they generally are!
 The more times you need to switch between pipelines in the course of rendering your scene, the more state that needs to be pushed to the GPU, and the less you can render overall.

 With that in mind, let's examine ways we can reduce the amount of pipeline switching that happens in our code.

 ### Render Pipeline Structure

-To start, let's take a closer look at what a `GPURenderPipeline` contains, and how it affects our rendering.
+We'll start by takeing a closer look at what a `GPURenderPipeline` contains, and how it affects our rendering.

 You can see what's in the pipeline by looking at the [WebGPU spec's `GPURenderPipelineDescriptor` definition](https://gpuweb.github.io/gpuweb/#dictdef-gpurenderpipelinedescriptor) but given that it's a heavily nested structure it takes a bit of navigation to see the full thing.